 Upgrading Your Graphics Card On An Old Mac Pro

-A few years ago you couldn’t just upgrade your graphics card in a Mac.
+You couldn’t upgrade your graphics card on a Mac many years ago.
 You could only use very specific cards that were supported by the OS that sometimes used custom drivers.
 Or you had to buy the way overpriced Mac-specific EFI cards.

-But today with the new Mavericks OS, Apple and Nvidia have added support for most modern 3d cards.
-You can literally get just about any card you want, keeping in mind that you have to power it.
+Apple and Nvidia have added support for most modern 3D cards with the new OS.
+You can get just about any card you want, considering that you have to power it.

 Powering The Cards – What You Need To Know